 For loans and receivables measured at amortised cost or fair value through other comprehensive income, the expected credit loss, as assessed by the Company, is recognised in profit or loss.
 On the statement of financial position, this potential loss is recognised as an impairment that reduces the carrying amount of assets measured at amortised cost.
 Impairments are written-back in case of a subsequent decrease of credit risk.
-No impairment is recognised on cash and cash equivalents.
+No impairment is recognised on cash and cash equivalents, as the credit risk is immaterial.
 The Company does not have loan commitments or financial guarantees contracts.